datasnakes/OrthoEvolution/Datasnakes/Tools/ftp/README.md

 More specifically, we provide a way to easily find and list directories and their respective contents as well as to download blast databases and other databases for use with the Orthologs package.
+We have implemented database downloading with threading which is the safest way to implement this cross-platform.

+We also provide a parallel module which can be used in conjunction with the `NcbiFTPClient` to download files or databases much quicker if your system can handle that.

+If you're using Linux or a supercomputer and do not want to use threading to download ftp databases, you can look at [this standalone script]().

 Examples
 -----
-These tools are optimized to be used together (very little work to do that), but can also be used singularly.

 #### Blastdb Download Example